All Episodes

 Let me explain the comment to you.

-I uh of course you are correct.
+Of course, you are correct.

-Uh and here's why.
+And here's why.

-But they've got uh 51 seats.
+Because, you know, they've got 51 seats.

 Let's say the projections are right and they end up with 55 Democrats or 56 Democrats in the Senate to our 45 or 44.

-Well, all they need is four or five votes to get to sixty, and they've got them with Olympia Snow and Susan Collins and a number of other Republican liberals that are on the Republican side in the Senate.
+Well, all they need is four or five votes to get to 60, and they've got them with Olympia Snow and Susan Collins and a number of other Republican liberals that are on the Republican side in the Senate.

 Ditto in the House, they're supposed to pick up a lot more seats.

-Now let's say McCain's the president.
+Now, let's say McCain's the president.

 Presidents like to get things done.